CieriA/rusty-chess/README.md

 ## Features to implement (Coming soon!)
 - Tie by repeated moves (3 or 5)
 - Tie by missing material (Now it only works when kings are the only piece on the board)
-- Minimax for implementing a bot
+- Minimax to implement a bot

 ## Requirements
 - **Rust** (stable) — install via [rustup](https://rustup.rs)